CaptainCoderOrg/CraftingSystem/Blog/index.md

 Hello coders!
 Captain Coder here with another learning series.
 On the Captain Coder's Academy discord, it was proposed that I implement a crafting system live on stream.
-This site will (hopefully) serve to chronicle the streams for anyone who missed them / wants to catch up.
+This site serves as a blog that chronicles the streams for anyone who missed them live and recaps what we completed and learned each day.
+I hope someone finds this blog useful!

 * Archived Streams Playlist: [Playlist]
 * Catch the Captain Live on Twitch: [Twitch]